 What does trimming the tree symbolize?

 We do find a description in the Bible that might be a Christmas tree.

 There is debate as to whether this verse is talking about a decorated tree, or a carved idol.
 But in either case, WHAT DOES GOD THINK ABOUT IT?
-Verse 3 tells us:
+Verse 3 tells us 'Their religion is worthless!'

-"Glory to God in the highest, and on earth peace to men on whom His favor rests."
+14. "Glory to God in the highest, and peace on earth among men of goodwill."
+(Luke 2)